TheCashiers/Obsidian/README.md

     // For classes, enums, use Pascal casing. public class SampleClass
     {
-        //For constanrs, use Pascal casing.
+        //For constants, use Pascal casing.
         public const int Count = 0;

         //For static menbers, use Pascal casing.